• Skip to main content

 • Vanilla extract - This extract imparts a fragrant aroma that draws everyone to the breakfast table, but it also balances the pancake’s flavors.

 • Oil for the pan - We recommend canola or coconut, but you can use any neutral-flavored oil like avocado or vegetable.
+You can also fry the pancakes in a little melted butter if you prefer.

 See recipe card for full ingredient list and quantities.